Orquesta Sinfónica de la Universidad de Guanajuato: History

 Over its history, the orchestra has worked with national and international soloists and directors such as Eduardo Mata, Enrique Diemecke, Kurt Pahlen, Kurt Redel, Leif Segerstam, Neeme Järvi, Pascal Verrot, John DeMain, Jorge Federico Osorio, Claude Helffer, Homero Francesch, Bernard Flavigny, Christian Lindberg, Gerhart Muench, Jorge Risi, Phillipe Pelletier, Fernando de la Mora, Encarnación Vázquez and Ramón Vargas.

-Enrique Bátiz Campbell became director in 2005.
+Enrique Bátiz became director in 2005.
 Prior to Guanajuato, Bátiz founded the Symphonic Orchestra of the State of Mexico in 1971 and was its director.
 He has participated in over 500 concerts in various parts of the world and in 145 recordings including those with the Royal Philharmonic Orchestra, the London Philharmonic Orchestra and the Mexico City Philharmonic Orchestra.(boletin) OSUG maintains strong ties to the State of Mexico orchestra, playing with the Chorus of this orchestra in 2010, and having Luis Manuel Sánchez from the Youth Symphonic Orchestra of the state as a guest conductor.

 The orchestra is a regular performer at the annual Festival Internacional Cervantino, which occurs in the same city in which the orchestra is based.
 For the 2011 version, OSUG is scheduled to perform works by Gustav Mahler and Franz Liszt.